These pages provide guidance for researchers regarding the Wellcome Trust's open access policy, the advantages of the policy and how to comply.

 PubMed Central (PMC) is an archive of biomedical and life science literature operated by the National Center for Biotechnology Information (NCBI), a division of the US National Library of Medicine (NLM).
 Access to PMC is free and unrestricted via the internet.

-The Wellcome Trust - in association with a number of other European biomedical funders (the Europe PMC Funders' Group) - has established a European version of PMC: Europe PMC.
+The Wellcome Trust - in association with a number of other European biomedical funders (the Europe PMC Funders' Group) - has established a European biomedical and life science repository: Europe PMC.

 Europe PMC enhances the visibility of research findings as Europe PMC content is freely available and can be accessed by all researchers, and not just those based at an institution that subscribes to a particular journal.

-Europe PMC provides innovative tools and services for the research community: a single search to PubMed citations, including the bibliographic details of books held in PubMed Bookshelf, PMC full text articles and other relevant content, such as clinical guidelines and European biomedical theses, and the integration of text-mining tools, which highlight and link biological entity types found within the text of an article to external data sources.
+Europe PMC provides innovative tools and services for the research community: a single search finds PubMed abstracts, including the bibliographic details of books held in PMC Bookshelf, PMC full text articles and other relevant content, such as clinical guidelines and biological patent records.
+Articles have been integrated with relevant data using text-mining tools, which highlight and link biological entity types found within the text of an article to external data sources.
 Europe PMC website

 Authors will benefit in two ways: